Amokric/Norovirus-spec/design/high_structure.md

 The parameters:

-- Group sizes
+- Group sizes: range 3 - 8.5
-- Average Degree
+- Average Degree: 4.5
-- Average Path Length
+- Average Path Length: 5.0
-- Clustering Coefficient
+- Clustering Coefficient: 0.113

 Links between friends:
 - Has to be greater or equal to 2

 # SPC-engine
-At the start of each simulation the following parameters were randomly assigned: the initial ‘sick’ student, the network connections of each student.
+At the start of each simulation the following parameters were randomly assigned:

+In order for the simulation to commence there will need to be the initial ‘sick’ student and the network connections of each student should be set up.

 Each day you evaluate all the chances, therefore evaluating the chance of infection twice.
 This shall be when the student is in class and when the student is at lunch.